SHORT BIO AND RESEARCH SUMMARY:

-I am a third-year PhD candidate in the Computer Science and Engineering Department at the University of Michigan, Ann Arbor, USA working with Prof. Ronald Dreslinski and Prof. Trevor Mudge.
+I am a final-year PhD candidate in the Computer Science and Engineering Department at the University of Michigan, Ann Arbor, USA working with Prof. Ronald Dreslinski and Prof. Trevor Mudge.
 I earned my undergraduate degree in Electrical and Electronics Engineering from Birla Institute of Technology & Science (BITS) Pilani, Goa, India, and a Master's degree in Electrical Engineering with thesis from the Technion - Israel Institute of Technology, Israel.
 As a part of my Master's thesis, I worked with Prof. Shahar Kvatinsky.

 I am passionate about research in computer architecture, in general.
 More specifically, during my undergraduate and master’s degrees, I focused on addressing the von Neumann bottleneck in modern computing systems by (a) integration of novel memory technologies (e.g., RRAM) in traditional system design, and (b) designing Processing-In-Memory (PIM) architectures.

 During my PhD, I am taking an application-centric top-down optimization approach.
 Specifically, I am focusing on sparse data-intensive computations (e.g., graph processing), and designing novel computer architecture and compiler techniques for accelerating them.

 [July 2022] Our paper Mint got accepted at MICRO 2022.